deepanshs/mrsimulator/docs/index.rst

 - It is a fast and versatile multi-dimensional solid-state NMR spectra simulator including, MAS and VAS spectra of nuclei experiencing chemical shift (nuclear shielding) and quadrupolar coupling interactions.
-- Future release will include simulations of weakly coupled nuclei experiencing J and dipolar couplings, and multi-dimensional NMR spectra.
+- Includes simulation of weakly coupled nuclei experiencing J and dipolar couplings.
 - It is fully documented with a stable and simple API and is easily incorporated into your python scripts and web apps.
 - It is compatible with modern python packages, such as scikit-learn, Keras, etc.